Nike-Inc/spark-expectations/docs/user_guide/notifications/email_notifications.md

     - <abbr title="If provided it will use custom jinja template in place of a default one">user_config.se_notifications_default_basic_email_template</abbr>

+### Configure SMTP Notifications

+To enable email notifications (such as alerts for data quality failures) in Spark-Expectations, you need to configure SMTP settings.
+You can reference the `user_config.py` file in the `spark_expectations/config` directory to access / setup the SMTP configuration parameters.
+This file should contain the necessary SMTP/email notification settings for Spark-Expectations.

+#### Verifying SMTP Parameters
+Before using SMTP notifications, verify that the following parameters are set correctly in your configuration (see `user_config.py` for the exact constant names):

+- SMTP server host
+- SMTP server port
+- SMTP username
+- SMTP password
+- Sender email address (`from`)
+- Recipient email address(es) (`to`)
+- Enable/disable SMTP authentication and TLS as needed

+??? info "Sample Python Script to Send a Test Email"

+    You can use the following Python script to test your SMTP configuration.
+This script will send a test email using the configured SMTP settings.
+Make sure to replace the placeholders with your actual SMTP configuration values.
+    ```python
+    from email.mime.text import MIMEText

+    smtp_host = "smtp.example.com"
+    smtp_port = 587
+    smtp_user = "your_email@example.com"
+    smtp_password = "your_password"
+    smtp_from = "your_email@example.com"
+    smtp_to = "recipient@example.com"

+    msg = MIMEText("This is a test email from Spark-Expectations SMTP setup.")
+    msg["Subject"] = "Spark-Expectations SMTP Test"
+    msg["From"] = smtp_from
+    msg["To"] = smtp_to

+    with smtplib.SMTP(smtp_host, smtp_port) as server:
+        server.starttls()
+        server.login(smtp_user, smtp_password)
+        server.sendmail(smtp_from, [smtp_to], msg.as_string())

+    print("Test email sent successfully.")
+    ```
+**Note:**
+Never commit sensitive credentials (like SMTP passwords) to version control.
+Use environment variables or a secure secrets manager.
+Make sure your SMTP server allows connections from your environment (some providers may require app passwords or special settings).

 ## User Configuration Example

 ???+ note "Show example user configuration"